osmond/lisa/README.md

 Run the dev server with `npm run dev` after adding your key.
 Open the app in your browser to see weather info and watering suggestions on the home screen.

+## Plant Facts (Optional)

+Provide an OpenAI API key in `.env` as `VITE_OPENAI_API_KEY` to display a short fact about the featured plant.
+If the key is missing or the request fails, Lisa falls back to a brief summary from Wikipedia.

 ## Running Tests